kadmuffin/develbox/README.md

 develbox create
 ```

-Configs file will be located at `.develbox/config.json`
+Configs file will be located at `.develbox/config.json`.
+See [configs folder](configs/) for documentation.

 #### Opening the shell